 From 2011 to 2015, the lending interest rates to the private sector reached 5 percent on average while GDP averaged 2 percent.
 This once again confirms the monetary policy fostering exclusionary growth that does not give incentives for private sector investments (Gaspard 2017).
-This cannot

-Citizens are financing banks through a two stages process; first through the amount of taxes consumed by debt servicing, second through housing loans that are subsidized by the Central Bank. be de-linked from fiscal policy and power relations within the Lebanese economic system.
+This cannot be delinked from fiscal policy and power relations within the Lebanese economic system.
 In addition to the banking sector, this long-lasting narrowed scope of monetary policies contributed to booming the real-estate sector; both sectors are exempted from taxes on profits and represent key drivers of economic and political rent.

 Looking into the distribution of loans' structure reveals that nearly 34 percent of loans (the biggest share aggregated relative to credit for other activities) was equally disbursed to construction and building (16.7 percent) and housing loans (17.2 percent) (Association of Banks in Lebanon 2016).
-This explicitly exposes the role of commercial banks in funding both the supply and demand on realestate activities.
+This explicitly exposes the role of commercial banks in funding both the supply and demand on real-estate activities.
 It is worth mentioning that BDL is encouraging capital accumulation in the real estates through several schemes that subsidies part of the housing loans programs issued by private banks.
 In parallel, commercial banks continue to purchase government treasury bills in order to finance the public debt and its service where banks' claims on the public sector reached LBP 56,308 billion, i.e. 21.3 percent of banks assets compared to 25.8 percent for the claims on the resident private sector.
 In general, the share of bank loans to the public sector and deposits at BDL reached 57.4 percent of bank assets in 2014 (Association of Banks in Lebanon 2016).

-The abovementioned unveils the existence of a clear process of reverse distribution of wealth, as the government uses the tax payers' funds to finance the public debt servicing and management through T-bills.
+The abovementioned unveils the existence of a clear process of reversal distribution of the wealth as the government uses the tax payers' funds to finance the public debt servicing and management through T-bills.
 The latter became one of the main sources of money creation at the banks' side which benefit from access to secured funds to invest in construction and real-estate sectors which are creating the main loan's products - the housing loans- that are partially subsidized by the BDL.